Dragon's Dogma: Development and release

 The concept for Dragon's Dogma was created by Hideaki Itsuno.
-He created the initial concepts of an RPG title and the Pawn system in 2000, before he was brought on board the staff of Devil May Cry 2.
+He created the initial concepts of an RPG title and the Pawn system in 2000 before he was brought on board the staff of Devil May Cry 2.
 Itsuno had a chance to pitch the project in 2008 following the completion of Devil May Cry 4.
-With internal discussions going on about Capcom's next large-scale project, the company had asked for a concept which could potentially sell one million copies.
+With internal discussions going on about Capcom's next large-scale project, the company had asked for a concept that could potentially sell one million copies.
 Dragon's Dogma was one of seven pitches given by Itsuno.
-The main concept was an RPG based primarily about single-player but with casual multiplayer elements similar to watching a bulletin board system.
+The main concept was an RPG based primarily on single-player but with casual multiplayer elements similar to watching a bulletin board system.
 The Pawn system and its Western RPG-styled formed part of the pitch.
 Itsuno's decision to pitch the project was due to the advances in gaming hardware, which had become powerful enough to properly realize the game.

 At the time Dragon's Dogma was pitched, social mobile games with features similar to the Pawn system had yet to take off in Japan, and it was before the popularity of hardcore action RPGs such as Demon's Souls and Dark Souls.
 It was also the first time an open world had been proposed for a Capcom title.
 Due to these factors, there was initial resistance and scepticism from Capcom executives.
-Capcom eventually approved the project after Itsuni scaled down his initial proposal to fit within projected budget and development resources.
+Capcom eventually approved the project after Itsuni scaled down his initial proposal to fit within the projected budget and development resources.
 Development of the game lasted three years including early concept development, with the 150-strong staff being mostly carried over from Devil May Cry 4.
 Including external staff, the development team was over 200 people.
 As with other large-scale Capcom projects, the development team was divided into units with specific tasks, allowing production to be streamlined without compromising the project as a whole.

-The public reveal of Dragon's Dogma was planned for the 2010 Tokyo Game Show alongside DmC: Devil May Cry, but the visual quality of the title at the time was thought lacking and so the announcement was delayed.
+The public reveal of Dragon's Dogma was planned for the 2010 Tokyo Game Show alongside DmC: Devil May Cry, but the visual quality of the title at the time was thought lacking so the announcement was delayed.
 The game was eventually revealed in April 2011 at a special event by Capcom.
 Initially scheduled for "early 2012", Capcom delayed the release date by several months.
-A game demo was released on April 24, 2012 in Japan and North America, and April 25 in Europe.
+A game demo was released on April 24, 2012, in Japan and North America, and on April 25 in Europe.
 The demo offered access to the character creation system and two classes to use in two boss encounters from the main game.
 Characters created in the demo could be imported into the full game.
 Dragon's Dogma was released on May 22 in North America, May 24 in Japan and Australia, and May 25 in Europe.
 All versions came with a one-time download code to access a demo of Resident Evil 6.
 Following the game's release, multiple downloadable content (DLC) packs were released, ranging from cosmetic items to new quests.